RSS

 Daily Updates of Managed Policies and Rules

 In Sysdig Secure Threat Detection, managed policies and rule definitions are now updated from Sysdig daily at midnight UTC via a new cronjob service, sysdigcloud-falco-rules-deployer.
-See Manage Daily Updates (On-Prem Only) if you need to change the schedule or disable the feature for any reason.
+See Manage Daily Updates (On-Prem Only) if you need to change the schedule or disable the feature.

 Sysdig Monitor